Tarmac - 85%

-We’ll meet in the lively market town of Rhayader where we’ll give you your briefing, pack your kit into bags, strap them to your bike and set you off.
+We’ll meet in Rhayader, the gateway to the Elan Valley.
+We’ll give you your briefing, pack your kit into bags, strap them to your bike and set you off.
 Today you’ll head up the beautiful Elan Valley, past a series of dams before emerging on top of the moors.
 As you descend down the other side passing a disused lead mining village, you’ll feel like you’ve pedalled into a different world.

 Day 2: Cross the Cambrian Mountains / 26 miles / 5 - 6 hours / 730m